 Upon a Plan participant's termination of employment with Applied and all of its affiliates, the participant (or his or her beneficiary) may elect to receive a lump-sum cash distribution of his or her vested account balance.
-The terminated participant (or beneficiary) may also elect to receive whole shares of Applied common stock for any portion of his or her vested account balance that is invested in the ESOP.
+The terminated participant (or beneficiary) may also elect to receive whole Shares for any portion of his or her vested account balance that is invested in the Stock Fund.

-In accordance with applicable law, a distribution of a Plan participant's vested account balance generally must be made or commenced no later than the April 1 immediately following the calendar year in which he or she attains age 70.5 or terminates employment with Applied and all of its affiliates, whichever is later (the required beginning date).
+In accordance with applicable law, a distribution of a Plan participant's vested account balance generally must be made or commenced no later than the April 1 immediately following the calendar year in which he or she attains age 70.5 or terminates employment with Applied and all of its affiliates, whichever is later.
+A participant's beneficiary must receive a distribution of the participant's entire vested account balance no later than the December 31 of the year that includes the fifth anniversary of the date of the participant's death.